What Is Fibromyalgia (FMS)?

 RELIEF when rain actually falling, firm pressure, towards end of day.

-Phosphorus Emotionally open and sensitive person, very sympathetic to
+thunderstorms.
+Wants sympathy.
+Emotionally open and sensitive person, very sympathetic to

 others.
 Fear of dark.
 Worse twilight.
 Craves fruit salt and